mkett/android-client-server-bind-service-example/README.md

 ```

 [Bind to the service](https://github.com/mkett/android-client-server-bind-service-example/blob/main/ClientBindsToService/app/src/main/java/com/example/client/service/MainActivity.kt) on your client application and receive data.
 Take care your service name is equal with the intent filter name defined in manifext.xml on server application
-and your package is equal with the package name in AIDL Interface file.
+and your package is equal with the package name of your service file.

 ```
 Intent("RandomNumberService").also { intent ->
-    intent.setPackage(„com.example.server.provides.service“)
+    intent.setPackage(„PACKAGE_NAME_OF_SERVER_SERVICE“)
     bindService(intent, connection, BIND_AUTO_CREATE)
 }
 ```